 However, anyone else processing traffic data without proper authority would also be in breach of PECR.

 Network providers can only process traffic data:

 - to market electronic communication services (with consent);

 - to provide a ‘value-added service’ (with consent).

 The processing must be restricted to what is necessary for these activities.
 However, PECR do not prevent you providing traffic data to Ofcom or any other authority that has statutory authority to resolve disputes.

 You must give the relevant subscriber or user information about the type of traffic data you will be processing for billing, marketing or value-added services, and how long you will keep it.

-This ties in with the transparency requirements of the GDPR.
-Although the GDPR won’t apply to traffic data where the PECR rules apply, following the approach in our GDPR guidance on transparency can also help you comply with the PECR transparency requirements.
+This ties in with the transparency requirements of the UK GDPR.
+Although the UK GDPR won’t apply to traffic data where the PECR rules apply, following the approach in our UK GDPR guidance on transparency can also help you comply with the PECR transparency requirements.

 You need consent if you want to use or store someone’s traffic data for marketing purposes, or to provide any value-added service.

 ‘Marketing’ in this context is not limited to direct marketing by phone, text or email.
 For example, it may also include using traffic data to analyse a customer’s usage patterns to offer alternative tariffs.